 Colorado River (Imperial Divisions and Associated Backwaters) – Rating:

 Largemouth bass fishing should continue to be very good in the Imperial Division of the Colorado River.
-During the Fall of 2018, the Arizona Game and Fish Department surveyed the backwaters of the Imperial Division, where we found abundant medium-sized bass and as many fish over 4 pounds that we have seen for several years.
+During the Fall of 2018, the Arizona Game and Fish Department surveyed the backwaters of the Imperial Division where we found abundant medium sized bass and 4 percent of all fish captured were over 20 inches in length!
 The general rule for electrofishing catch was the bigger and deeper the backwater, the more fish we would catch.
-To be even more specific than that, areas that had two currents coming together (like the mouths of backwaters) generally held the largest numbers of fish.
-This healthy population has the ability to produce 5-fish tournament bag limits of more than 20 pounds any time of the year.
+This healthy population has already been producing heavy 5-fish tournament bag limits all the way back to early January.

-Flathead catfishing fishing will likely be pretty slow during the winter, though the flathead catfish population of the Imperial Division continues to be very healthy and fishing should continue to be some of the best in the entire state.
-During the 2018 spring electrofishing survey abundant “eater” sized fish under 10 pounds and though we did not catch any monsters like in previous we know they are there from all the pictures we are seeing from local anglers.
-Throughout the duration of our survey it was hard to find a stretch of river that didn’t hold a flathead or two, but narrowing your search to slack-water areas, deep holes, or near overhanging vegetation along the main channel of the river and fishing at night will lead to the most success.
+The flathead catfish population of the Imperial Division continues to be very healthy and fishing should continue to be some of the best in the entire state.
+During the 2018 spring electrofishing survey abundant “eater” sized fish under 10 pounds and with a few better sized fish mixed in.
+Throughout the duration of our survey it was hard to find a stretch of river that didn’t hold a flathead or two, but flathead fishing is generally best in slack water areas, deep holes, or near overhanging vegetation along the main Channel of the river and the fishing is generally the best at night.
 Flatheads prefer live bait such as sunfish or small common carp.
-Be sure to bring some heavy tackle with you: an 89.2-pound river monster was sampled by electrofishing and released back into the lower Imperial Division of the Colorado River back in 2008.
+Fishing will likely start off pretty slow in March then will keep getting better as the water temps increase by the end of May.
+Be sure to bring some heavy tackle with you: an 89.2-pound monster was sampled by electrofishing and released back into the lower Imperial Division of the Colorado River back in 2008.

-Channel catfish are widespread in the main river channel and backwaters and will bite on nightcrawlers, hot dogs, chicken liver, stink bait, or about any other “smelly” bait.
+Channel catfish are wide spread in the main river channel and backwaters and will bite on night crawlers, chicken liver, stink bait, or about any other “smelly” bait.
 They can be caught year-round but probably bite best at night.

-Bluegill and redear sunfish are also widespread but are most likely to be found around structure in the backwaters or slackwater areas.
-Bluegill and redear will bite on meal worms, night crawlers, flies, or small crappie jigs.
+Bluegill and redear sunfish are also widespread but are most likely to be found around structure in the backwaters or slack-water areas.
+Bluegill and redear will bite on meal worms, night crawlers or small crappie jigs.